All Products

 Configuration items

-Hologres provides the following configuration items that allow you to configure the collection of slow query logs:
+Hologres provides the following configuration items to selectively record queries:

 log_min_duration_statement

-• Only superusers can modify this configuration item.
+• Only a superuser can change this setting.

 ALTER DATABASE dbname SET log_min_duration_statement = '250ms';